Minchiate: Deck

 The eight highest ranking trumps have a red background while the top five (the arie) are unnumbered.
 A 98th card was made for some decks.
 It is a trump with a red background and is also unnumbered like the arie.
 It depicts a nude woman running in a wheel, probably representing Fortuna.
 While 98-card decks were mentioned as being played in Sicily during the early 18th century, only a few examples from Genoa survive.
 It is uncertain how this card ranked and how it affected the versicole sequences in the game.
-Also unknown is how it relates to the 98-card version of the Minchiate Francesi described below.
+Also unknown is how it relates to the 98-card version of de Poilly's Minchiate described below.

 Educational Minchiate

 Educational decks were produced in Florence during the 18th century.
 Instead of the usual figures and pips, each card would have text explaining a certain topic.
 One history deck has each suit teaching the history of Assyria, Persia, Greece, or Rome with the trumps teaching myths and legends.
 Geography decks contained maps of the known world.